suoglu/Pmod/Pmods/TMP3/README.md

 The [TMP3](https://reference.digilentinc.com/reference/pmod/pmodtmp3/start) interface module tested with test module [tester_tmp3.v](Test/tester_tmp3.v) and constrains [Basys3.xdc](Test/Basys3.xdc).

-Test module handles getting data and commands from board IO and controls interface module accrodingly.
+Test module handles getting data and commands from board IO and controls interface module accordingly.
 A 800 kHz clock applied to `clkI2Cx2`.
 Leftmost switch is connected to `shutdown`, following switch to `write_hyst_nLim`.
 Next switch used to read temperature continuously.
 Remaining switches used to gather data.
 Upper button used to write to temperature registers, bottom button to update configurations and right to get a new reading.
 Read temperature measurements displayed on seven segment displays.
 I²C pins connected to upper JB header.
 I²C pins and alert pin are monitored via [DDiscovery](https://reference.digilentinc.com/reference/instrumentation/digital-discovery/start).

 Reading measurements, shutdown mode, writing to temperature registers and all alert options are tested.